-- Mr Young: Mrs. Byrne looks, behaves, and is treated like a human, but considering her age she's far too old to be any known species.
+- Mrs. Byrne looks, behaves, and is treated like a human, but is billions of years old.

 - Sebaceans in Farscape.
 When John first sees Aeryn on Moya in the pilot episode, he thinks she's human while she assumes he's Sebacean.
 At the end of the series, it is revealed that Sebaceans are the descendants of humans or early hominids who were taken from Earth and genetically modified long ago.